justinkelly/Alma-title-match/README.md

 #### Save the matchign ISBNs to a CSV file (for Alma)

-Once you're happy with the reulst run this query to output a list of uniqeue Alma IDs of physical records that also have electronic copies
+Once you're happy with the results run this query to output a list of unique Alma IDs of physical records that also have electronic copies

 ```
 select